 Heather Snider-Levinsky has extensive experience in the defense of general and excess commercial liability policies for commercial businesses and insurance companies throughout Illinois and across the country.

-She focuses her practice on defending clients in product liability, medical malpractice, construction, premises liability, transportation and catastrophic personal injury matters.
+She focuses her practice on defending clients in product liability, medical malpractice, pharmaceutical negligence, construction, premises liability, transportation and catastrophic personal injury matters.
 She is co-chair of the firm’s Transportation practice group.

 Heather aggressively litigates cases nationwide, diving into each case with an eye on the full picture to develop the best defense for the client and the most effective trial strategy.
 Through this process, she identifies the strengths and weaknesses of the case and analyzes how they can be effectively attacked and defended throughout litigation.